-Although Christopher has known Jamie and Ron for years, he was eager to hear the story about how they began working together.
-According to Jamie, the pair were destined to collaborate.
+Although Christopher has known Jaime and Ron for years, he was eager to hear the story about how they began working together.
+According to Jaime, the pair were destined to collaborate.

-Christopher notes that Ron and Jamie’s style choices, which are fairly distinct, match together perfectly, and Ron agrees.
+Christopher notes that Ron and Jaime’s style choices, which are fairly distinct, match together perfectly, and Ron agrees.

 “Our individual design aesthetics do meld,” he said.

-Today, Ron and Jamie continue to use the same design principles that started their careers, but now they hold one another accountable for the creation of a superior design product.
-Jamie told us, “We hold each other to a very high standard of excellence.
+Today, Ron and Jaime continue to use the same design principles that started their careers, but now they hold one another accountable for the creation of a superior design product.
+Jaime told us, “We hold each other to a very high standard of excellence.
 Each design has to be at a certain level, and it’s always designed with the client in mind.”

 It’s Different Every Time

-Many designers have a distinct aesthetic — an MO, so to speak.
-Christopher asked Jamie and Ron if there were one or two constants in their designs, or anything in particular that excites them during the design process.
+Many designers have a distinct aesthetic — an M.O., so to speak.
+Christopher asked Jaime and Ron if there were one or two constants in their designs or anything in particular that excites them during the design process.

 “Regency is a part of our heritage,” she said.
 “We carry the torch for luxury and Southern California-inspired design.”